bengal865/variables-mc2-starter/README.md

 # Variables: Mastery Check 2 (Starter Files)

-> Please take a minute or two to read the instructions.
+> Please take a minute or two to read the markdown (.md) directions.
 >
 > Thank you.